- Home >

 Among the one billion EastLink trips there were 70 million trips by heavy commercial vehicles and a further 115 million trips by light commercial vehicles.

-The impact of all this traffic on the road surface means that it's time to resurface the whole of EastLink (except inside the tunnels, which is explained below).
+The impact of all this traffic on the road surface meant that it became time to resurface the whole of EastLink (except inside the tunnels, where the road surface is a harder wearing ‘dense grade asphalt’).

 Resurfacing provides motorists with the following benefits: